Defined Benefit Members

 When you retire, you can choose to take your pension account in the way that suits you best.
 You have a choice of the following options:

-You may have deferred benefits from the Plan's DB Section.
+You may have deferred benefits from the Scheme's DB Section.
 If you opt to take your DC Section benefits while continuing to work for the Company, you may be required to draw your old DB Section benefits at the same time.

 Once you have access, you will be able to access, view and service your account online.
 This includes a facility to enable you to switch your pension account between the available funds.